-As this was probably the only thing I was remotely interested in doing in Auckland, we decided we didn’t even really want to come back in to the centre the next day, and we hadn’t even been there half a day.
-Then it started raining again and we retreated to the library until it was time to catch our bus out to our first couch surfing host in Te Atatu.
+As this was probably the only thing I was remotely interested in doing in Auckland, we decided we didn’t even really feel any great need to come back in to the centre the next day – and we hadn’t even been there half a day.
+Right on cue, it started raining again and we retreated to the library until it was time to catch our bus out to our first couch surfing host in Te Atatu.

 We made the decision a while ago to couch surf as much as we could in New Zealand.
 I love couch surfing as an experience, and we could not have had a better host than the one we had in Auckland.
 We were greeted by two backpackers who I initially assumed were living there, but in fact they too were couchsurfers, and there would be two more staying there as well.

 This guy literally hosts backpackers all the time, and he’s one of the most genuinely nice and interesting people I’ve met.
 He couldn’t do enough for us – he cooked a big dinner and invited everyone to join him, he offered people lifts, he even apologised for not being able to offer us more as he was working!